Swing Time (film): Production

-Initially, the working titles for the film were I Won't Dance and Never Gonna Dance, but studio executives worried that no one would come see a musical where no one danced, and the title was changed.
+Initially, the working titles for the film were I Won't Dance and Never Gonna Dance, but studio executives worried that no one would come see a musical in which no one danced, so the title was changed.
 Pick Yourself Up was also considered as a title, as were 15 other possibilities.

-Erwin Gelsey's original screen story was purchased by RKO, and in November 1935, Gelsey was hired to adapt the story.
+Erwin Gelsey's original screen story was purchased by RKO and, in November 1935, Gelsey was hired to adapt the story.
 Although he did not receive any screen credit, he was under consideration for screenplay credit as late as July 1936.
-Howard Lindsay wrote the first draft of the screenplay, which was then considerably re-written by Allan Scott.
-Just before shooting started, in April 1936, Scott was called back from New York to write additional dialogue.
+Howard Lindsay wrote the first draft of the screenplay, which was considerably rewritten by Allan Scott.
+Before shooting started in April 1936, Scott was called back from New York to write additional dialogue.

 Astaire spent almost eight weeks preparing for the film's dance numbers.

-The "Bojangles of Harlem" number, a tribute to Bill "Bojangles" Robinson, was the last part of the film shot, because of the special effects required.
+The "Bojangles of Harlem" number, a tribute to Bill "Bojangles" Robinson, was the last part of the film to be shot, because of the special effects required.
 To create the effect that Astaire was dancing with three shadows of himself that were larger-than-life, Astaire had to be filmed dancing in front of a blank white screen on which a powerful light projected his shadow.
 This footage was tripled in the film lab.
-Astaire was next filmed performing under normal lighting in front of another white screen while watching a projection of the shadow dancing, and the four shots were optically combined.
-In its entirety, the sequence took three full days of shooting, and the film overall took several weeks longer to shoot than the normal Astaire-Rogers film.
+Next, Astaire was filmed performing under normal lighting in front of another white screen while watching a projection of the dancing shadow, and the four shots were optically combined.
+In its entirety, the sequence took three full days of shooting; the whole film took several weeks longer to shoot than the normal Astaire–Rogers film.

 The New York street scenes were shot on Paramount's back lot, the train station interiors and exteriors at the Los Angeles Santa Fe Railroad Station, and the freight yard scene was shot in downtown Los Angeles.

+The car used during the "New Amsterdam Inn" number is a 1935 Auburn 851 Phaeton Sedan.